Benguin25/Capitalist-FC/README.md

 Ready to build your football empire?
 Welcome to Capitalist FC!

-This game is a spinoff of the movile game Adventure Capitalist, with a twist!
+This game is a spinoff of the mobile game Adventure Capitalist, with a twist!
 You can choose your club name and jersey, hire managers, purchase players, & buy upgrades to get 10000 fans as quick as possible!

 To Play: